orbbec/MIPI_Camera_Platform_Driver/tools/timestamp_tracker/ReadMe.md

 ## Usage

-### Launch
+### Build and Launch

+1. Extract the OrbbecSDK sample package OrbbecSDK_v2.4.3_20250523_linux_aarch64.zip to the current directory
+2. Open a terminal and run cd to enter the extracted directory
+3. Run the setup script to build and configure the environment: `sudo ./setup.sh`
+4. cd into the bin directory: `cd ./bin`
+5. Start: `sudo ./ob_timestamp_tracker`
-Double-click the `ob_timestamp_tracker` executable file to start the tool.
-By default, it will keep running unless the user exits manually.
+   By default, the tool will keep running unless the user exits manually.
    Alternatively, run the tool in a terminal and specify the runtime duration (in minutes):
-`./ob_timestamp_tracker -t 10`
+   `sudo ./ob_timestamp_tracker -t 10`

 ### Exit